sipeed/sipeed_wiki/docs/hardware/en/maixsense/maixsense-a075v/maixsense-a075v.md

 ### SSH login

-In addition to using the web page preview directly, you can also log in using SSH.
+In addition to using the web page preview directly, you can also log in using SSH.`Password:root`

 ```bash
 ssh root@192.168.233.1